 This area lists the total credits required for graduation, the number required to be taken at Pratt (residency), and the GPA required for graduation.

 This section is usually the longest.
 It lists the entire range of requirements and electives specific to the academic program being evaluated.
 Fulfilled requirements will be listed with the grade earned (or CR for transfer credit).
 Missing requirements are also noted with credits needed.

 Courses that usually do not count towards a program’s requirements are listed in this bottom section.
 Sometimes a course will not count toward graduation because it was dropped, or carries a grade that makes it ineligible for consideration such as an "F" or an "INC." Also, some students choose to take an extra class for additional knowledge even though it doesn’t fulfill any particular degree requirement.

 How to Get a Copy of a Degree Audit

 Students may view or print an audit at any time using Academic Tools.

-- Log in with your OneKey at my.pratt.edu.
+- Log in with your OneKey at MyPratt.
 (Forget your OneKey?)

-- Click on the Academic Tools tab near the top of the page.
+- Click on the Academic Tools tab on the left side of the page.
 Then click on the Academic Tools login.
 Wait at this point to be logged in.